Oils Oils, Fats & Health

 • Total Fat consumption should be reduced to less than 30% of the daily caloric intake.

-This viewpoint is promoted by the American Heart Association (O11) and has the full financial backing of giant grain and oil seed traders (Cargill Inc. and Archer Daniels Midland Inc.) and the food processing industry, all of whom are happy to finance as much "research" and political pressure as needed to back the health claims in their advertising.
+All of these points have lately become highly controversial, as they are not upheld by demographics or much recent research.
+This viewpoint is, however, strongly promoted by the American Heart Association and has the full financial backing of the giant grain and seed oil traders (Cargill Inc., ADM Inc. etc.) and the food processing industry.
+All of them are happy to finance as much "research" and political pressure as needed to back these health claims in their advertising.

 One side effect of the industry campaign against saturated fats is a spectacular increase in trans fats consumed in the American diet - fats that all sides now agree are very bad for you.
-No safe limits have been established but the FDA (Food and Drug Administration) says to consume "as little as possible".
+No safe limits have been established but, the US FDA (United States Food and Drug Administration) says to consume "as little as possible".

-• Prior to the 1920s the American diet practically reeked with saturated animal fats (even margarine was made from animal fats in those days).
-Vegetable oils were little used, but despite all this, heart disease and cancer were almost unknown.
+• Prior to the 1920s Americans practically lived on lard and other animal fats (even margarine was made from animal fats in those days).
+Vegetable oils were little used, but despite all this, congestive heart disease and cancer were little seen.

 • Various ethnic groups around the world eat diets extremely high in animal fats yet show low levels of heart disease.